 Graduate Assistantships

-– offer a fee waiver or a stipend in exchange for university services.
-Working as a professor’s assistant, assisting them with instructional restrictions, or helping in a lab or workshop, as well as teaching and demonstrating for undergraduates, are all possibilities.
+Teaching Assistantships – offer a fee waiver or a stipend in exchange for university services.
+Working as a professor’s assistant, assisting them with instructional restrictions, helping in a lab or workshop, and teaching and demonstrating for undergraduates are all possibilities.

-– allow students to help a professor with their research while also lessening their workload, for a fee waiver or a stipend.
+Research Assistantships – allow students to help professors with their research while lessening their workload with a fee waiver or a stipend.

 Student Loans

-Students may be eligible for federal, bank, or private lender loans, all of which involve interest payments.
-It’s also worth noting that missing or delaying payments will almost certainly result in increased student debt.
+Applicants may be eligible for federal, bank, or private lender loans, all involving interest payments.
+It’s also worth noting that missing or delaying payments will almost certainly increase graduate debt.

 FAFSA

-The FAFSA, or Free Application for Federal Student Aid, can be used to evaluate whether or not a student is eligible for financial aid.
-More information on FAFSA is available here.
+The FAFSA, or Free Application for Federal Student Aid, can be used to evaluate whether or not a graduate is eligible for financial aid.

 To understand and know more about various ways of funding graduate-level education, read the best Financial Guide.

-On completing a masters in GIS, graduates will be able to manage complex GIS infrastructures in fields such as urban and regional planning, environmental resource management, etc., and also work with anything related to geolocation.
+On completing a master’s in GIS, graduates will be able to manage complex GIS infrastructures in urban and regional planning, environmental resource management, etc., and work with anything related to geolocation.

 • GIS Analyst